j15k/wcag-skip-links/README.md

 ### Link text

 Set up translations.
-The translation table, `international-skip-link_link-texts.csv`, uses the **ISO 639-1 Code** and **ISO 639-2/B Code** language codes to identify ~28 languages.
+The translation table, `international-skip-link_link-texts.csv`, uses the **ISO 639-1** and **ISO 639-2/B** language codes to identify ~28 languages.
 Help with translations is appreciated.

 ## Example